How does the optimizer implicitly bias the model merging loss landscape?: The optimizer's implicit bias on task arithmetic

 \section{The optimizer's implicit bias on task arithmetic}

-In the previous section, we have seen how the optimizer implicitly biases the loss landscape of linear interpolation merging.
-We now consider task arithmetic interpolation, which defines a different subspace of solutions.
-This section studies how the principal optimizer component, the learning rate, affects the loss landscape of task arithmetic merging.
+In the previous section, we have seen how the optimizer implicitly biases the loss landscape for linear interpolation merging.
+We now turn to task arithmetic (TA) interpolation, which defines a different subspace of solutions compared to the previous method.